Servants' Characters Act 1792

-The Servants' Characters Act 1792 was an act of the Parliament of Great Britain.
-It came about following a petition to parliament by London and Westminster residents, concerned over a perceived rise in the use of false references by servants to gain employment.
+The Servants' Characters Act 1792 (32 Geo.
+3. c.
+56) was an act of the Parliament of Great Britain.
+It came about following a petition to Parliament by London and Westminster residents, concerned over a perceived rise in the use of false references by servants to gain employment.
 The use of false references to gain entry to a house had been linked to a number of burglaries across the country.
 The act criminalised the creation of false references by employers or servants and the misrepresentation by servants of their employment history.
 Only a single successful prosecution was made under the act, in 1910, and it was repealed in 2008.

 Background

 The act arose from a petition to the Parliament of Great Britain from a number of householders in the cities of London and Westminster.
 The petitioners were concerned about the use of false references by servants to gain employment; one of the petitioners claimed to have been burgled after a servant, employed on the basis of a false reference, passed information on his house to a gang of criminals.
 The provision of oral or written references (referred to as characters) from previous employers was the primary means of vetting potential servants at the time.
 In addition to the petitioner's case a number of burglaries in the country were thought to be linked to criminals who entered employment as servants under false pretences.
 The petition was referred to a committee of the House of Commons who proposed the act.